Molecular, Cellular, and Organismal Biology (MCOB), PhD

 A final public dissertation defense will be administered by a dissertation panel comprising at least five members including:

-c) a member designated by the dean of Graduate Studies as the dean's representative.
+- a member designated by the dean of graduate studies as the dean's representative.
 The defense will be chaired by the student's dissertation advisor, and will be scheduled after the student has submitted an advanced draft of the manuscript to the dissertation panel and after the panel has agreed that the student is ready to defend it.

 Job Opportunities for MCOB Track Graduates